KSE2/UtilClasses/doc/Readme.txt

 Project UTIL-CLASSES

-Util-Classes is a collection of Java classes for programming support.
+Util-Classes is a collection of Java classes for general programming support.
-It covers a wide range of topics from simple small routines over Collection classes to larger utilities to address IO management and file safety.
+It covers a wide range of topics from simple small routines over Collection classes to larger utilities to address IO management, file safety and GUI related tasks.

 =====================================
-UTIL-CLASSES 0-8-0 as of 27 Dec.
-2022
+UTIL-CLASSES 0-9-0 as of 27 July 2023
 =====================================

 Reference JVM version: 1.8.0 OpenJDK